Will there be a course in my local area?

 Can I pay for this course by instalments?

 Yes.
 You will pay a deposit prior to the course starting and then you can pay through instalments the length of the instalments is dependent on the length of the course you are participating in.
-Please Note there is no additional fee for availing of the College’s instalment plan.

 Are Patient Manual Handling and Occupational First Aid included in the course fee?